Learn about the types of online scams and how to avoid online scams and frauds. Discover how to protect yourself from AI scams and stay safe online.

 #4.
 Tech support scams

 Scammers call or message victims, posing as tech support from reputable companies like Microsoft or Apple.
-They claim the user’s device has a virus or security breach, urging the victim to install malicious software or pay for unnecessary services.
+They claim the user’s device has a virus or security breach and urge the victim to install malicious software or pay for unnecessary services.

 Online shopping scams usually involve fake websites or ads selling high-demand products at low prices.
 Victims make purchases, but their items never arrive, or worse, their payment details get stolen.